 Additionally see the new Early Help Pathway/ Professional Conversations Framework for Locality Teams.

 The Early Help Assessment (EHA)

-If you believe a child needs some additional help and support it is important that you and the family you are supporting complete an Early Help Assessment (EHA).
+If you believe a child needs some additional help and support it is important that you and the family you are supporting complete an Early Help Assessment (EHA) together.

 The purpose of EHA is a whole family assessment which helps determine the needs of all family members and therefore, what is required to help the family meet those needs.

 The EHA is not about form filling; it is about having a meaningful conversation with a family about their strengths and challenges, working out what they need and pulling in the right people to provide support - a team around the family (TAF).

 The EHA is an assessment tool and as such it is not about making referrals or requests for additional services.
 The TAF approach is one where professionals come together around a family to create a single SMART action plan to which the family and all professionals contribute and help to identify who else might be asked to help.
 The EHA should not be used to pass families onto another team.